Category Archives

 •••

 In most respects, this particular FAM proved a roaring success.
 It produced dozens of glowing, published pieces re. the awesome golf product on offer in and around Indonesia’s sprawling capital.
 To produce this content I had wrangled a genial and cosmopolitan group of 12 media and tour operators hailing from the UK, China, South Korea, Japan, Hong Kong, Australia and the United States.
 From the Fond Memory Dept., I could just as easily cite the epic karaoke session we all enjoyed, the compelling version of “Take It To The Limit” I performed with the band at our closing soirée, the five superb rounds of golf we played, or the incredible dinner we organized for 20 at the Four Seasons.
-But none of those vignettes would include the burning of tires or police in combat gear.

-See below a timeline of events, the morning after said banquet.
+See below a timeline of events the morning after said banquet.
 I can vouch for its accuracy because, like James Comey, I was moved to take contemporaneous notes, on my phone — such was the utterly random nature of the proceedings.

 Read More